hashicorp/consul/website/source/docs/guides/acl.html.md

 }
 ```

-Query rules are keyed by the query name prefix they apply to, using the longest prefix match rule.
-In
+Query rules are segmented by the query name they apply to.
+In the example above, the rules allow read-only
-the example above, the rules allow read-only access to any query name with the empty prefix, and allow
+access to any query name with the empty prefix, and allow read-write access to the query named "foo".
-read-write access to any query name that starts with "foo".
-This allows control of the query namespace
-to be delegated based on ACLs.
+This allows control of the query namespace to be delegated based on ACLs.

 There are a few variations when using ACLs with prepared queries, each of which uses ACLs in one of two
 ways: open, protected by unguessable IDs or closed, managed by ACL policies.
 These variations are covered